Tax

 Capital gains are included in taxable profits and subject to the normal corporate income tax rate.
 The basis for calculating a capital gain or loss is the difference between the book value of an asset and the amount for which the asset is sold (or fair market value).

-Under the participation exemption, capital gains derived from the sale of shares in a company (5% or more) are, in principle, exempt from corporate income tax.
+However, under the participation exemption, realized capital gains (and dividends) derived from a qualifying shareholding in a subsidiary are exempt from corporate income tax.

 Poland Capital gains are in general subject to 19% CIT or PIT rate, unless applicable tax treaty or Polish law provides otherwise.